top of page

 In collaboration with:

-Skye Platts for sound, tech and light design, and the soundscape for Tussenwereld
+Skye Platts: sound, tech and light design

-Charlie Schine for sound and tech design
+Charlie Schine: sound and tech design

 Zephyr Brüggen for realising Tussenwereld with me